danttis/wgrp/README.md

 # MESOR WGRP - PACKAGE

-The `MWGRP` package is a data science tool aimed at analyzing widespread generalized renewal processes.
+The `wgrp` package is a data science tool aimed at analyzing widespread generalized renewal processes.
 Using an approach based on WGRP (Weibull-based renewal processes) [[1]](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0133772), the package allows one to study the behavior of systems exposed to interventions.
 Although generally used for technological systems, WGRP can be applied to any system on which interventions (e.g. preventive and corrective maintenance) might arise.

 ### Application Examples